 A deposition is a tool used in the pre-trial "discovery" process of a civil lawsuit, to gain information about all aspects of the case and explore paths toward potential evidence.
 In this article, we'll explain how the deposition process works in the context of a personal injury lawsuit, and what to expect if you need to testify.

-At a deposition, a person appears at a specified time and place and gives sworn testimony -- under oath, usually with a court reporter present so that a record is made.
+At a deposition, a person appears at a specified time and place and gives sworn testimony—under oath, usually with a court reporter present so that a record is made.

 A subpoena commands a person to appear at a specific place and time to give testimony.
-The actual subpoena must follow strict guidelines such as naming the court and title of the action, commanding attendance, and including specific text.
+The actual subpoena must follow strict guidelines, including naming the court and title of the action, commanding attendance, and including specific text.
 There are protections afforded to a subpoenaed person.
-A motion to quash or modify a subpoena may be filed with the court for several reasons including failure to allow reasonable time to respond to the subpoena and where the subpoena requires a person to travel over 100 miles.
+A motion to "quash" or "modify" a subpoena may be filed with the court for a number of reasons, including failure to allow reasonable time to respond to the subpoena, and when the compliance with the subpoena would require a person to travel an unreasonable distance.

 Many attorneys prefer to ask broad questions and allow the deponent to provide a long-winded answer.
 Often, the deponent will inadvertently admit a key fact when they go beyond the boundaries of providing a concise answer.
-So, an attorney defending the deposition will probably advise the deponent to provide short and concise answers.
+So, an attorney defending the deposition will usually advise the deponent to provide short and concise answers.